zen-masters/Zen-UV/mkdocs_2.1.3/checker.md

 ## Filter ![Filter Button](img/icons/checker-Filter_32.png)
 Enable resolution fields to filter existing textures by X or/and Y resolutions.
-It includes Lock button for filtering square format textures.
+It includes a Lock button for filtering square format textures.